seanmpuckett/sai/docs/comps.md

 #### KEYS / VALUES

-The **keys** and **values** unary operators can also be used as comprehensions. **Keys** transforms a set of traits into a list of the trait names. **Values** transforms a set of traits into a list of the trait values.
-The ordering of the transformation is uncertain.
+The **keys** and **values** unary operators can also be used as comprehensions. **Keys** transforms a set of traits into a list of the trait names, discarding the values. **Values** transforms a set of traits into a list of the trait values, discarding the keys.
+The order of keys/values is the result is undefined.

 ### Reduction